Stabilizing Fractional Dynamical Networks Suppresses Epileptic Seizures: Results

 \subsection{Stronger Effect Sizes within Patients than at Population Level}

-We performed pairwise comparisons of fractional-order exponents ($\alpha$) and eigenvalues of all epileptic brain states using population-pooled and within-patient analysis to assess the separation between states.
+We performed pairwise comparisons of fractional-order exponents ($\alpha$) and eigenvalues of all epileptic brain states using population-pooled and within-patient analysis to assess the separation between epileptic brain states.

-Population pooled analysis (figure~\ref{fig:heatmap_pooled}) KS test showed significance between all states ($p <.001$), but with small to medium effect sizes.
-The largest Cohen's $d$ values were observed for ictal vs post-ictal (0.68) and ictal vs interictal (0.65) for fractional-order exponents ($\alpha$) (panel B) and ictal vs post-ictal (0.41) and ictal vs interictal( .32) for eigenvalues (panel D).
-KS statistics (panels A and C) were similar for both.
+Our population pooled analysis (see Figure~\ref{fig:heatmap_pooled}) using the Kolmogorov-Smirnov statistical test showed significance between all epileptic brain states ($p <.001$), but with small to medium effect sizes.
+We observed the largest Cohen's $d$ values when comparing fractional-order exponents during ictal and post-ictal (0.68) as well as during ictal and interictal (0.65) -- see Figure~\ref{fig:heatmap_pooled} B. When comparing eigenvalues during ictal and post-ictal, we observed Cohen's $d$ value of 0.41, and for eigenvalues during ictal and interictal, we reported a Cohen's $d$ value of 0.32 -- see Figure~\ref{fig:heatmap_pooled} D. Kolmogorov-Smirnov statistic values shown Figure~\ref{fig:heatmap_pooled} A and C were similar for both fractional-order exponents and eigenvalues.

-Within-patient analysis (figure~\ref{fig:heatmap_within_patient}) revealed substantially larger effect sizes.
-For fractional-order exponents ($\alpha$) (panel B), Cohen's $d$ value exceeded 0.9 for all comparisons except for pre-ictal vs. ictal; the largest effect sizes observed were interictal vs. ictal (d = 1.19), interictal vs. pre-ictal (d = 1.17).
-Eigenvalues (panel D) showed medium to large effect sizes, with interictal vs. pre-ictal ($d$ = 1.04) and interictal vs. ictal ($d$ = 1.00) showing the strongest separation.
-KS statistics (panels A and C) were consistently high for interictal comparisons (0.42 for all three comparisons with fractional-order exponents ($\alpha$)), indicating robust distributional separation within individual patients.
+Our within-patient analysis (see Figure~\ref{fig:heatmap_within_patient}) revealed substantially larger effect sizes compared with our population pooled analysis.
+For comparing fractional-order exponents ($\alpha$) shown in Figure~\ref{fig:heatmap_within_patient} B, we observed that Cohen's $d$ value exceeded $0.9$ for all comparisons except for fractional-order exponents during pre-ictal vs. ictal.
+We observed the largest effect sizes for fractional-order exponents during interictal vs. ictal ($d = 1.19$) and fractional-order exponents during interictal vs. pre-ictal ($d = 1.17$).
+When comparing eigenvalues during epileptic brain states using the Kolmogorov-Smirnov statistical test shown in Figure~\ref{fig:heatmap_within_patient} D, we observed medium to large effect sizes.
+Comparing eigenvalues during interictal vs. pre-ictal showed Cohen's $d = 1.04$, and comparing eigenvalues during interictal vs. ictal showed Cohen's $d = 1.00$, which showed the strongest separation (see Figure~\ref{fig:heatmap_within_patient} D).
+Kolmogorov-Smirnov statistics shown in Figure~\ref{fig:heatmap_within_patient} A showed consistently large Cohen's $d$ values for fractional-order exponents during interictal in comparison with all other epileptic brain states (0.42 for all three comparisons), indicating robust distributional separation within individual patients.
+Kolmogorov-Smirnov statistics shown in Figure~\ref{fig:heatmap_within_patient} D showed consistent Cohen's $d$ values for eigenvalues as observed in Figure~\ref{fig:heatmap_within_patient} A for fractional-order exponents.